home-assistant/developers.home-assistant/docs/dev_101_services.md

             - "high"
     # Fields can be grouped in collapsible sections, this is useful to initially hide
     # advanced fields.
 Note that the collapsible section only affect presentation to the
-    # user, service data will not be nested.
+    # user, service action data will not be nested.
     advanced_fields:
       # Whether or not the section is initially collapsed (default = false)
       collapsed: true